bfuhriman/png-message/README.md

 `bin/decode encoded.png`

 By default, this will print the message to the terminal.
-You can use the `-f` flag to direct the output to a text file instead.
+You can use `-f` to direct the output to a text file instead.

 `bin/decode encoded.png -f decoded.txt`